 They watched the forest again.
 A single star blinked bright beyond the tapestry of branches, leaves, and shadows.
 A breeze swept through the trees, so that the star disappeared again.
 Scurries, titters, tweets and chirps – the forest stirred, played with the night, grumbled in the darkness.

-“I’d have done something less useful and more brutal,” Agnes grinned; and, when Peter appeared shocked, “Kidding.
+“I’d have done something less useful and more brutal,” Agnes grinned; and, when William appeared shocked, “Kidding.
 I’m kidding.
 Also, I wish this water were vodka, and I’m still kidding.”

 Agnes smiled at him briefly, then watched the forest again.